 In addition to the Remote Access resources, many software packages such as Microsoft Office are available to students, faculty, and staff free of charge through University licensing arrangements.
 Most are available through TigerWare, the University’s software distribution website.
 TigerWare downloads are accessed using a myLSU logon ID.

-Among the many software packages available through TigerWare are Microsoft Office (2003, 2007, and 2008 for Mac), Windows OS upgrades (XP, Vista, Windows 7) and Corel Wordperfect X4.
+Among the many software packages available through TigerWare are Microsoft Office, Windows OS upgrades and Corel Wordperfect X4.

 Network Drive Access Software